Azebhaile/MyPortfolio/project2/README.md

 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.
 - Connect the competency to this project

+Note: The app has been deployed on  https://the-wizards-council.onrender.com/wizards